Select any two GPUs for comparison

-The GT 630 has a 260 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 20 more Render Output Units than the GT 630.
-As a result, the GeForce 7950 GT exhibits a 10 GPixel/s better Pixel Fill Rate than the GT 630.
+The GT 630 has a 230 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 20 more Render Output Units than the GT 630.
+As a result, the GeForce 7950 GT exhibits a 10.1 GPixel/s better Pixel Fill Rate than the GT 630.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GT 630 was released over three years more recently than the GeForce 7950 GT, and so the GT 630 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the GeForce 7950 GT when running the latest games.

 The GT 630 has 1536 MB more video memory than the GeForce 7950 GT, so is likely to be much better at displaying game textures at higher resolutions.
-However, the overall memory performance is about the same.
+However, overall, the GeForce 7950 GT has superior memory performance.

-The GeForce 7950 GT has 16 GB/sec greater memory bandwidth than the GT 630, which means that the memory performance of the GeForce 7950 GT is slightly better than the GT 630.
+The GeForce 7950 GT has 27.7 GB/sec greater memory bandwidth than the GT 630, which means that the memory performance of the GeForce 7950 GT is slightly better than the GT 630.

-The GeForce GT 630 2GB DDR3 has 96 Shader Processing Units and the GeForce 7950 GT has 24.
-However, the actual shader performance of the GT 630 is 192.
-The GT 630 having 168 better shader performance is not particularly notable, as altogether the GeForce 7950 GT performs better when taking into account other relevant data.
+The GeForce 7950 GT has 24 Shader Processing Units and the GeForce GT 630 Palit 2GB Edition has 96.
+However, the actual shader performance of the GeForce 7950 GT is 13 and the actual shader performance of the GT 630 is 150.
+The GT 630 having 137 better shader performance is not particularly notable, as altogether the GeForce 7950 GT performs better when taking into account other relevant data.

 The GT 630 transistor size technology is 50 nm (nanometers) smaller than the GeForce 7950 GT.
 This means that the GT 630 is expected to run much cooler and achieve higher clock frequencies than the GeForce 7950 GT.